rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-You should recieive a token after logging into GraphQL Playground.
+You should receive a token after logging into GraphQL Playground.
 The token needs to be set in the HTTP header for the next GraphQL operation.
 GraphQL Playground has a panel to add HTTP headers.
 Since your application is checking for an x-token, set the token as one:

 {{< highlight javascript >}}
 {